bizcoine/common-blockchain/README.md

 #### Addresses.Transactions

-**Parameters**: Array of addresses, (optional) minimum block hash/height
+**Parameters**: Array of addresses, (optional) minimum block id

 Returns a array of transactions related to this Address (as an input or output).
-Optionally filtered by a minimum block hash/height.
+Optionally filtered by a minimum block id.

 Subjective to the node.